-We apply a short spatial wavelength filter λs to the data to attenuate wavelengths smaller than the resolution of the instrument and features that are outside the wavelength band of interest.
+We apply a short spatial wavelength filter λs to the data to attenuate smaller wavelengths that may be noise or that may not be important for the application.
 The resulting data is called the Primary profile.

 Next, we apply a roughness filter λc at the roughness cutoff wavelength.
 We designate the spatial wavelengths shorter than this cutoff as “roughness” and the longer wavelengths as “waviness.”
 This procedure gives us the Roughness profile and the Waviness profile.